jeffallen13/qsspy/README.md

 The repository is modeled after the [QSS GitHub repository](https://github.com/kosukeimai/qss), which contains base R and tidyverse code for the original and [tidyverse](https://press.princeton.edu/books/hardcover/9780691222271/quantitative-social-science) editions of QSS, along with the datasets that are analyzed in book.

-The python scripts are available in the following file formats: .py, .ipynb, and .pdf.
+The python scripts are available in the following file formats: `.py`, `.ipynb`, and `.pdf`.
+The `.py` files are best for copying and running the code locally.
+The`.ipynb` files offer the best web-based viewing experience, including on GitHub.
+Just be sure to view them in Preview (rather than Code) mode.
+The `.pdf` files are best for printing.

 ## Development Status